rrazvd/ag-ui-adk-react-chat/README.md

 npm run dev
 ```

-> AG-UI ADK Server will be available on http://localhost:3001/ag-ui via proxy
+> AG-UI ADK Server will be available on http://localhost:8000/ag-ui

 > AG-UI ADK React chat playground will be available on http://localhost:3005